• Skip to primary navigation

 Point System

 I grade on a point system.
-10 points for demonstrating their understanding the concept taught.
+10 points for demonstrating their understanding of the concept taught.
 10 points for following the instructions.
 5 points for creative thinking (I don’t want all projects to look the same).

-Amber B., preK-7th Art
+Amber B., PreK-7th Art

 A Simple Rubric